Seirdy/seirdy.one/content/site-design.md

 ### Additional accessibility considerations

 Additionally, I strive to conform to WCAG 2.2 level AAA wherever applicable.
-There are some AAA criteria that I do not currently meet:
+I comply with all AAA criteria except for the following:

 SC 1.4.8 Visual Presentation